Mammoth Mountain Resort

-Mammoth Mountain Ski Area is a ski resort in eastern California, located on the east side of the Sierra Nevada mountain range within the Inyo National Forest.
+Mammoth Mountain is a ski resort in eastern California, located on the east side of the Sierra Nevada mountain range within the Inyo National Forest.
 The resort is located in the town of Mammoth Lakes, California.
 The resort covers 3,500 acres (1,420 ha) of skiable terrain, with a vertical drop of 3,100 feet (940 m) and a summit elevation of 11,059 feet (3,371 m).
 It receives an average of 400 inches (1,020 cm) of snowfall annually and typically offers a ski season from November until May, with some seasons extending into the summer months.

 Mammoth Mountain, established by Dave McCoy in the 1940s, developed from a small ski area into a major resort after receiving a U.S. Forest Service permit in 1953 and constructing its first ski lift in 1955.
 Intrawest Corporation acquired a stake in the 1990s, leading to real estate development, including The Village at Mammoth.
 In 2005, McCoy sold his majority stake to Starwood Capital Group for $365 million.
 The resort has undergone infrastructure improvements, including high-speed lifts and a gondola to an interpretive center.
 In 2017, Mammoth Resorts announced its sale by Starwood to a partnership of Aspen Skiing Company and KSL Capital Partners, later named Alterra Mountain Company.

-In April 2006, three members of the Mammoth Mountain ski patrol team died after falling into a volcanic fumarole near the summit during safety operations.

-Setting

-Mammoth Mountain is located in California's Eastern Sierra approximately 36 mi southwest of the Nevada state line.
-It is also approximately 23 mi south-southeast from Tioga Pass on the eastern boundary of Yosemite.

-Because Bay Area residents have to drive across four mountain passes to reach Mammoth, most of the skiers are from the Los Angeles area.

-Mammoth Mountain is a lava-dome complex on the southwest rim of Long Valley Caldera.
-Its last magmatic eruption occurred about 50,000 years ago.
-Volcanic gas is emitted at several locations on the mountain.
+Under McCoy, the resort weathered the 1973 oil crisis, a 1979 avalanche that destroyed a ski lift, and a 1991 drought that led to layoffs.
+In early 2006, five unrelated skier fatalities occurred over several days in January followed in April by the deaths of three ski patrollers in the 2006 Mammoth Mountain Ski Patrol deaths.
+In 2025, two separate avalanches on Lincoln Mountain resulted in the deaths of two ski patrollers.

+History and ownership

+Mammoth was founded by McCoy, a hydrographer for the Los Angeles Department of Water and Power.
+As a member of the Eastern Sierra Ski Club in the 1930s, he noticed that Mammoth Mountain consistently held more snow than other mountains.
+The Ski Club had a portable rope tow.
+McCoy bought the rope tow from the club in 1941 and usually kept it at Mammoth.
+In 1953, the United States Forest Service awarded a permit to McCoy to operate the ski area, leading to the opening of the mountain's first lodge, "The Pit.".
+The first permanent mechanical lift, Chair 1, was installed in 1955.
+The initial chair was a two-seater with 900 person capacity.

+McCoy faced adversity in growing the ski area: drought in 1958–59, the 1973 oil crisis, and only 94" inches of snow during the 1976–1977 season, the worst in Mammoth's history.
+The mountain also had an avalanche in 1979 that destroyed a ski lift, Between 1970 and 1985, fifteen new chairlifts were opened.
+In 1988, Chair 1 became a high-speed four-seater, and then was updated with a Doppelmayr retrofit in 1996.
+Snowboarding was allowed on all slopes in 1989.
+There was a prolonged drought that led to layoffs in 1991.